saitaiky/notebook/docs/docs/ai/llm/index.md

 title: History
 ---

-:::infoThe reason I didn't put this LLM section into ML or DL section Large Language Models (LLMs) primarily fall under the categories of deep learning and machine learning, leveraging advanced neural network architectures like transformers.
+:::info The reason I didn't put this LLM section into ML or DL section Large Language Models (LLMs) primarily fall under the categories of deep learning and machine learning, leveraging advanced neural network architectures like transformers.
 Initially, machine learning models represented words using numerical tables or one-hot encoding, which couldn't capture semantic relationships.
 This limitation was addressed with word embeddings, where words are represented as multi-dimensional vectors in a vector space, allowing words with similar meanings to be close to each other.

 Transformers, a key architecture in LLMs, use an encoder to convert text into numerical representations and understand the context of words and phrases.
 The encoder-decoder mechanism enables LLMs to process and generate text by understanding relationships between words, such as parts of speech and contextual meanings.
 This sophisticated understanding allows LLMs to generate coherent and contextually relevant outputs.